Microsoft Authenticator

 About this app

-Two factor authentication (2FA or TFA) is easy, convenient, and secure when you use Microsoft Authenticator.
 Use your phone, not your password, to log into your Microsoft account.
 Just enter your username, then approve the notification sent to your phone.
-Your fingerprint, face ID, or PIN will provide a second layer of security in this two step verification process.
-After you’ve signed in with two factor authentication (2FA or TFA), you’ll have access to all your Microsoft products and services, such as Outlook, OneDrive, Office, and more.
+Your fingerprint, face ID, or PIN will provide a second layer of security in this two-step verification process.
+After you’ve signed in with two factor authentication (2FA), you’ll have access to all your Microsoft products and services, such as Outlook, OneDrive, Office, and more.

 Sometimes your work or school might ask you to install the Microsoft Authenticator when accessing certain files, emails, or apps.
 You will need to register your device to your organization through the app and add your work or school account.
 Microsoft Authenticator also supports cert-based authentication by issuing a certificate on your device.
 This will let your organization know that the sign-in request is coming from a trusted device and help you seamlessly and securely access additional Microsoft apps and services without needing to log into each.
 Because Microsoft Authenticator supports single sign-on, once you have proven your identity once, you will not need to log in again to other Microsoft apps on your device.